Why is New South Wales undergoing a redistribution?

 - the number of members of the House of Representatives to which a state or territory is entitled has changed, or

-- the number of electors in more than one-third of the electoral divisions in a state (or one of the electoral divisions in the Australian Capital Territory or the Northern Territory) deviates from the average divisional enrolment by over ten per cent for a period of more than two months, or
+- the number of electors in more than one-third of the electorates in a state (or one of the electorates in the Australian Capital Territory or the Northern Territory) deviates from the average divisional enrolment by over ten per cent for a period of more than two months, or

 - a period of seven years has elapsed since the last redistribution process was determined.